How to Make a Loyalty App

 💰 What Affects Loyalty App Development Costs

-Yet, there are a couple of factors that you should consider when planning the budget:
+However, there are a couple of factors that you should consider when planning the budget:

 - Chosen technology.

-- Third-party integrations (if you need such).
+- Third-party integrations (if you need them).

 - Hourly rate of your development team.